Getting Started

 Seeing us for gynecology care

 We look forward to taking care of your gynecologic needs, whether it be for your annual gynecologic exam or a problem you are having.
-Having the health history forms (provided below) completed prior to your appointment time will help ensure that your visit goes smoothly.
+Having your health history forms completed prior to your appointment time will help ensure that your visit goes smoothly.
 We recognize that you are busy and we greatly appreciate you arriving 15 minutes early for your visit, to complete the registration and check in process.